Skip to main content

 I have a chronic condition (hypertension, prediabetes, hypothyroidism, osteoporosis).
 How does this work in 19118?

 We manage most chronic conditions inside the membership: hypertension, prediabetes and diabetes, lipid disorders, hypothyroidism, osteopenia and osteoporosis, GERD, anxiety, and chronic insomnia.
-The shift compared to traditional care is more time, more touch points, and continuity with one physician who actually remembers you.
+The change compared to traditional care is more time, more touch points, and continuity with one physician who actually remembers you.

 Are there health concerns specific to older Chestnut Hill homes?